typeable/octopod/docs/en/Control_scripts.md

 This script receives the following additional command-line arguments as input:
 * `--tag` – The _Docker Image tag_ that should be checked.
+* `--app-env-override` [⭐](#star) – App-level overrides.
+These overrides should be passed to the server being deployed.
+These overrides are specified in the _Web UI_.
+They are passed in the format of `KEY=VALUE` pairs.
+* `--deployment-override` [⭐](#star) – Deployment-level overrides.
+These overrides should be used to set up the deployment environment itself, rather than be passed to the server being deployed.
+These overrides are specified in the _Web UI_.
+They are passed in the format of `KEY=VALUE` pairs.

 If the script exits with `0`, it means that the deployment is healthy and up.
 If the script exits with a non-zero exit code, it means that the deployment is not healthy or down.